 Can I Sue a Hotel for Emotional Distress?
-A Legal Guide in Las Vegas

 Emotional distress after a hotel stay due to negligence can be utterly devastating.
 If you find yourself asking, Can I sue a hotel for emotional distress?, your answer is yes, so long as you can show the hotel’s actions-or lack thereof-directly caused your suffering.
 At Cloward Trial Lawyers, we work to make sure that victims of hotel injuries in Las Vegas see justice done and receive compensation for their losses.
+Contact a Las Vegas hotel injury attorney for legal advice.

 What Is Emotional Distress in Legal Terms?